dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Display

-These settings use the [Display policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-display); which also lists the supported Windows editions.
+These settings use the [display policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-display); which also lists the supported Windows editions.

 GDI DPI scaling enables applications that aren't DPI aware to become per monitor DPI aware.